Mortgage Calculator in California (November 2024)

 Homeowners Insurance

 Homeowners insurance protects your property and personal belongings from damage or theft.
 It also provides liability coverage if someone is injured on your property.
-The average homeowners insurance in California is $1,148 per year.
+The average homeowners insurance in California costs $1,148 per year.

 discount icon